 One of the things I have to do as a business consultant is to be a great listener.
 This is a key leadership and communication skill for anyone.
 Sometimes effective listening can be a challenge because, like most people, I can fall into the trap of thinking about my response and how I would like to help the individual with whom I am communicating.
 One of my pet peeves has always been that many people begin developing their response as soon as the other person starts speaking rather than truly listening to the message spoken to them.
-As I was going through some information this weekend, I came across a great one-page paper on four steps to effective listening, a key tenet of developing accountable leaders and teams.
-Permission was given to use the information as freely as possible and so I am sharing the main points with you.
+While going through some information this weekend, I came across a tremendous one-page paper on four steps to effective listening, a key tenet of developing accountable leaders and teams.
+Permission was given to use the information as freely as possible, so I am sharing the main points with you.
 The strategies of effective listening skills are essential for every great leader and improve your listening comprehension.

 4 Strategies for Effective Listening